morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 cfn-signal are also is run in UserData

 **Wait condition** is a resource.
 When the wait condition receives the success signal, it will complete the creation.
 Then the stack goes to the completion stage.

+### CloudFormation rollbacks

+When you create a stack in the console, you can set **Stack creation option** as enabled or disabled in the **Advanced options**.
+The default setting is enabled.
+But if we need to debug the stack creation failure, then we need to change the setting as disabled.